munhitsu/CRAttributes/docs/journey.md

 # started from character based RGA
-where all ops are part of a replicated graph already with an intention to introduce later node split
+where all ops are part of a replication graph already with an intention to introduce later node split

 ...but core data is a graph serialisation with cross device replication